hostmobility/documentation/docs/interfaces/ethernet.md

   - MX-V
 ---
 ## Overview

-Our products come with one or two RJ45 (Ethernet) ports.
+Our products include one or two RJ45 Ethernet ports.
+The HMX also provides Ethernet connectivity through additional ports.

+For details, see the platform-specific pages below.

 ## Platform specific
 - [HMX](hmx/ethernet.md)